When you host a fund drive, food drive, or fundraiser, you become a part of our impact and our mission to end hunger.

 The Food Bank serves families and individuals across Berkshire, Franklin, Hampden, and Hampshire counties.

-Food Drives offer a fun opportunity for people to gather for a common cause.
+Fund drives and food drives offer a fun opportunity for people to gather for a common cause.
 Some food drives collect all of their food in a singular place on a singular day, while others last for a period of days or weeks in which people can drop off collected food.
+Fund drives are the easiest way to help us support our network right now, and can be conducted in-person or online.
+Every $1 donated provides the equivalent of two nutritious meals!

-We ask that all Food Drives for the Food Bank register their drives before beginning collection.
-Please do not bring donated food directly to our warehouse in Chicopee, as we will connect you with a local Food Bank Member to receive the food directly rather than processing it through our warehouse.
+We ask that all fund and food drives for the Food Bank register before beginning collection.
+Please do not bring donated food directly to our warehouse in Chicopee, as we will connect you with a local Food Bank partner pantry to receive the food directly rather than processing it through our warehouse.
 As many of our member pantries, meal sites, and shelters are operating with limited space, it is important to allow us to give them notice so they can be prepared to receive your donation.

 Hosting a Fundraising Event